JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 __SSH note__

-Make sure the "Password" or "Public key" authentication is enabled on the target host according to preferred authentication method.
+Make sure the "Password" or "Public key" authentication is enabled on the target host according to a preferred authentication method.
 </note>

 #### Remote Host Requirements